hsiong/Learning-Data-Structures-And-Algorithm-And-Design-Pattern/DesignPattern/README.md

 But the main relationships in MVC are given by the Observer, Composite, and Strategy design patterns

 # Cretional Patterns

+Creational design patterns abstract the instantiation process.
+They help make a system independent of how its objects are created, composed, and represented.

+Creational patterns become important as systems evolve to depend more on object composition than class inheritance.
+As that happens, emphasis shifts away from hard-coding a fixed set of behaviors toward defining a smaller set of fundamental behaviors that can be composed into any number of more complex ones.

 ## Abstract Factory